 Before treating you, a doctor or therapist will evaluate your body mechanics.
 The therapist may:

-After testing and examining you, your physical therapist or doctor will know which muscles are too weak or too tight.
-You will then start a program to stretch out your muscles and make them stronger.
+After testing and examining you, your doctor or physical therapist will know which muscles are weak or too tight.
+You will then start a program to stretch your muscles and make them stronger.

 The goal is for you to function as well as possible with little or no pain.
-To do this, your physical therapist will treat your shoulder pain, help you strengthen and stretch the muscles around your shoulder, and teach you proper techniques to move your shoulder, for either everyday tasks or sports activities.
+To do this, your physical therapist will:

-Before doing exercises, have your doctor or physical therapist make sure you are doing them properly.
+Before doing exercises at home, ask your doctor or physical therapist to make sure you are doing them properly.
 If you have pain during or after an exercise, you may need to change the way you are doing the exercise.

-Most exercises for your shoulder work to either strengthen (make stronger) or stretch the muscles and tendons of your shoulder joint.
+Most exercises for your shoulder either stretch or strengthen (make stronger) the muscles and tendons of your shoulder joint.